isaac-murphy/isaac-murphy.github.io/_publications/MA-thesis.md

 title: "Fauxpacity: an analogical reanalysis of phonological opacity and evidence in favour"
 collection: publications
 permalink: /publication/MA-thesis
-excerpt: 'Unpublished and unrevised MA thesis.
-Phonological opacity can and should be accounted for by a word-based analogical perspective.'
+excerpt: 'Phonological opacity can and should be accounted for by a word-based analogical perspective.
+Unpublished and poorly formatted MA thesis - peruse at your own risk.'
-date: 2022-10-01
+date: 2019-07-01
-venue: ''
 paperurl: '/files/fauxpacity.pdf'
 citation: 'Maria Copot (2018).
 Fauxpacity: an analogical reanalysis of phonological opacity and evidence in favour.
 MA Thesis.'
 ---